perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

 ***DeviceProperty Method:***

 Fix the text file to be able to use it in OpenCore.
-I used BBEdit but any app capable of editing plain unformatted text can do.
+I used BBEdit but any app capable of editing plain text can do.

 - Select the block starting with `"PP_PhmSoftPowerPlayTable"=` removing the rest of the text.
 - Also delete `"PP_PhmSoftPowerPlayTable"=hex:` leaving only the hexadecimal string composed of several lines.